leiaSQ/ADCgo/README.md

-ADCgo builds and diagonalizes the algebraic-diagrammatic-construction secular problem for electron removal *exactly* — no reduced-scaling truncations — and reaches larger systems through acceleration (multicore OpenBLAS, GPU block-Lanczos via **hipBLAS** on AMD and **cuBLAS** on NVIDIA) rather than approximation.
+ADCgo builds and diagonalizes the algebraic-diagrammatic-construction secular problem for electron removal *exactly* — no reduced-scaling truncations — and reaches larger systems through acceleration (multicore OpenBLAS, GPU block-Lanczos via **hipBLAS** on AMD and **cuBLAS** on NVIDIA — and, at very large scale, one sector row-partitioned across a whole node's GPUs over NVLink, tested to 8×H200) rather than approximation.
 SCF and molecular integrals are
 delegated: ADCgo ingests a standard **FCIDUMP** (e.g. from pyscf) plus an optional MO sidecar for the properties that FCIDUMP does not carry (populations, dipoles).